mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Other components of a compliant drivers program

-Requiring minimum car insurance coverage is just one part of protecting the company and its drivers.
-An employer should also ensure that drivers comply with safety standards while on the road.
+Compliant drivers program requirements go beyond just minimum car insurance coverage.
+Employers must also ensure that drivers meet safety standards while on the road to protect both the company and its employees.
 The main components of a Safe Driver Program are written safety policies, routine motor vehicle record checks, and a system of interventions.

 Safe Driver Policies